Contrastive Novelty-Augmented Learning: Anticipating Outliers with Large Language Models: Abstract

 \section{Abstract}

 In many task settings, text classification models are likely to encounter examples from novel classes on which they cannot predict correctly.
-Selective prediction, in which models abstain on low-confidence examples, provides a possible solution, but existing models are often overly confident on OOD examples.
+Selective prediction, in which models abstain on low-confidence examples, provides a possible solution, but existing models are often overly confident on unseen classes.
 To remedy this overconfidence, we introduce \methodfull{} (\methodabbr{}), a two-step method that generates OOD examples representative of novel classes, then trains to decrease confidence on them.
-First, we generate OOD examples by prompting a large language model twice: we prompt it to enumerate relevant novel labels, then generate examples from each novel class matching the task format.
-Second, we train our classifier with a novel contrastive objective that encourages lower confidence on generated OOD examples than training examples.
-When trained with \methodabbr{}, classifiers improve in their ability to detect and abstain on OOD examples over prior methods by an average of 2.3\% AUAC and 5.5\% AUROC across 4 NLP datasets, with no cost to in-distribution accuracy.\footnote{Code is available at \href{https://github.com/albertkx/CoNAL}{github.com/albertkx/CoNAL}.}
+First, we generate OOD examples by prompting a large language model twice: we prompt it to enumerate relevant novel classes, then generate examples from each novel class matching the task format.
+Second, we train a classifier with a novel contrastive objective that encourages lower confidence on generated OOD examples than training examples.
+When trained with \methodabbr{}, classifiers improve in their ability to detect and abstain on novel class examples over prior methods by an average of 2.3\% in terms of accuracy under the accuracy-coverage curve (AUAC) and 5.5\% AUROC across 4 NLP datasets, with no cost to in-distribution accuracy.\footnote{Code is available at \href{https://github.com/albertkx/CoNAL}{github.com/albertkx/CoNAL}.}